 Most cross-border commuters in Denmark are from Sweden, Germany and Poland.

-Cross-border commuters do not need to apply for an EU Certificate of Registration in Denmark but non-EU/EEA citizens will need a valid work permit.
+Cross-border commuters do not need to apply for an EU Registration Document in Denmark, but non-EU/EEA citizens will need a valid work permit.

-Being a cross-border commuter has an influence on your tax, social security and rights to drive in Denmark among others.
+Being a cross-border commuter has an influence on your tax, social security and rights to drive in Denmark.
 Therefore, we advise you to investigate carefully whether you qualify to be a cross-border commuter and whether you wish to register as such.

 You can read more about cross-border commuters and find links to websites for cross-border commuters from Sweden and Germany on the Lifeindenmark website